JuliaGrandury/lifecycle-app-mern-archive/README.md

 ## About
 The fashion sector was responsible for about 2.1 billion metric tons of greenhouse-gas (GHG) emissions in 2018, which is 4 percent of the global total.
 For context,  this means it emits about the same quantity of GHGs per year as the **entire economies of France, Germany, and the United Kingdom combined**. - [McKinsey Research](https://www.mckinsey.com/industries/retail/our-insights/fashion-on-climate)

-Built this app to help users with their closet organization and keep track of what they own in order to avoid unnecessary purchases.
-I also built it in the hopes of encouraging swaps and exchanges of clothing between friends and family.
-Absence makes the heart grow fonder and sometimes that is all we need to want to wear an item again.
+Lifecycle is meant to help users organize and keep track of what they own in order to avoid unnecessary purchases.
+It also facilitates and encourages swaps and exchanges of clothing between friends and family.
+The philosophy behind it?
+Humans thrive on novelty.
+Our midbrain (particularly the substantia nigra/ventral segmental area) responds to novel stimuli by directly activating the dopaminergic system in our brain.
+In other words, it makes us feel good.
+But we don't need to buy new clothes in order to produce that reaction.
+Borrowing a 'new' item from a friend's closet or lending an item, forgetting about it and then getting it back a couple of weeks later can produce the same reaction.
+Absence makes the heart grow fonder and sometimes that is all we need to want to wear our favorite items again.

-TLDR; I built this app to help users track the items in their closet and encourage clothes swaps or exchanges in hopes of fighting unnecessary consumption.
+**TLDR**; This app is meant to help users track the items in their closet and encourage clothes swaps or exchanges in hopes of fighting unnecessary consumption.

 ## Roadmap
+- [ ] add category of broken items
-- [ ] add variable in Closet Item Schema for if it's broken
+- [ ] add category of out of closet items (lent or in repair)
-- [ ] add item categories for sorting
+- [ ] add item categories for sorting (top, bottom, shoes, accessories, etc)
 - [ ] add random creation of outfits
 - [ ] add swap or borrow requests
-- [ ] add wishlist
+- [ ] add wishlist of new items

 ## Resources